Charli XCX: 2025–present: film projects, Wuthering Heights, and Music, Fashion, Film

 On 10 November 2025, Charli XCX released the song "House" in collaboration with John Cale of the Velvet Underground.
-The song serves as the lead single from her upcoming soundtrack album for Emerald Fennell's drama film, Wuthering Heights (2026), based on the novel of the same name.
-The album was formally announced on 13 November 2025, coinciding with the release of second single "Chains of Love" and the film's official trailer featuring the song.
+The song served as the lead single from her soundtrack album for Emerald Fennell's drama film, Wuthering Heights (2026), based on the novel by Emily Brontë.
+On 13 November 2025, the album was formally announced, coinciding with the release of second single "Chains of Love" and the film's official trailer featuring the song.
 A music video for "Chains of Love" was released on 17 November.
+The third single, "Wall of Sound", was released on 16 January.